behnamfani/Data-Processing-for-Heart-Disease-UCI-data-set/README.md

         if i not in f and i != 'Class': data.drop(columns=[i], inplace=True)

-Then we can detect and handle outliers using Interquartile range or Z_Score:
+Then we can detect and handle outliers using the Interquartile range or Z_Score:

     Q1 = data.quantile(0.25)
     Q3 = data.quantile(0.75)